andrecorreaneto/oci-landing-zone-configuration/docs/MPLANE-FIREWALL.md

 ### Deployment Order

-This stack is executed after the first deployment of the [Management Plane Network Stack](./MPLANE-NETWORKING.md).
+This stack is executed after the initial deployment of the [Management Plane Network Stack](./MPLANE-NETWORKING.md#1st-stage).

 ### Stack Configuration